-A three day course which covers advanced-precision, full competition-level engine building techniques from a raw engine block to a running engine on the dyno.
+A three day course which covers advanced-precision, full competition-level engine building techniques from a proven racing engine builder and 2018 AETC National Engine Builder of the Year.

 This is a hands-on, instructor-led journey through the maze of items to be checked, measured and inspected during the engine assembly process, but with strong focus on the “Planning” phase of parts selection before the assembly ever begins.